team.json

 Version constraints

-The dependencies map and requires.atl accept standard SemVer range syntax:
+The dependencies values and requires.atl are written in standard SemVer range syntax by convention:

 | Syntax | Meaning |